raw-bacon/vi-xournalpp/README.md

 vi-xournalpp is inspired by the modal editing popularized by the text editor vi.
-The two basic philosophies of the default keybindings of vi-xournalpp are
+The two basic principles of the default keybindings of vi-xournalpp are

 - They should be easy to remember mnemonically,
 - They should be accessible by the left hand on a QWERTY/QWERTZ/AZERTY keyboard.

-The second philosophy is broken for certain colors (e.g. `o`range).
+The second principle is broken for certain colors (e.g. `o`range).

 # Usage
 vi-xournalpp is centered around so-called modes.
 They give access to different